robocy-lab/robo_lab/_blog/productive-struggle.md

+---
+layout: blog-detail
+name: "You're robbing yourself when you ask ChatGPT to solve it for you"
+image: "/assets/blog/robot-control.png"
+description: "When students use ChatGPT to solve problems instead of struggling through them, they rob themselves of the most valuable parts of learning: the joy of aha-moments, the confidence from overcoming complexity, and the deep understanding that only comes from building your own mental models.
+Productive struggle isn't teacher sadism — it's the only way to develop real mastery, and by bypassing it for quick answers, students trade long-term growth for short-term relief, leaving them with correct solutions but empty understanding."
+tags:
+    - "Productive struggle"
+    - "Learning"
+    - "ChatGPT"
+---

 # You're robbing yourself when you ask ChatGPT to solve it for you

 As a professor, I see students massively depriving themselves of what's most valuable in learning.
 They get perfect solutions from ChatGPT in seconds — and don't realize what they've lost.